Abogical/sapper-markdown-template/README.md

 ## Structure

-This template expects to find three directories in the root of your project —  `src`, `static`, and `posts`.
+This template expects to find three directories in the root of your project —  `src`, `static`, and `contents`.

 ### src